video_overlay_ets

 What is Cost Segregation?

-A cost segregation study is a federal income tax tool that increases your near-term cash flow by deferring taxes.
+A cost segregation study is a federal income tax tool that enhances near-term cash flow by accelerating depreciation deductions and deferring taxes.

-With a cost segregation analysis, you could be able to write off up to 30-35% of your building’s original purchase price in the first year!
+With a cost segregation analysis, you could potentially write off up to 30-35% of your building’s original purchase price within the first year.

 Learn About The History of Cost Segregation